dloureiro/pschtt/README.md

 How-to make something work
 ------
-First :
+First, cd to the repository and do:

     npm install

-in the repository to get the node modules.
-Then :
+so that node will automatically install the required node modules (dependencies are described in the package.json file).

+Then, simply do:

     node server.js

-You now have a runnning express server running on the 3000 port.
+Voilà!
+You now have a runnning express server running on port 3000.

 Contributors
 ------